 This rules page may be changed for any reason at any time.
-Auctions and messages which break new rules will be grandfathered in and will not face action unless agreed upon by the administration as requiring such action.
+Auctions and messages which break new rules, but were created before those rules were put in place, will not face action unless agreed upon by the administration as requiring such action.

 Specific application of rules and punishments may be changed on a case-by-case basis for any reason, at the discretion of administrators and under any conditions for any user.